 If World War II established the role of airlift in the American military, the Korean Conflict confirmed it.
 Perhaps in no other war in American history has fixed-wing airlift played so major a role.
 Airlifters in Korea maintained an airbridge between combat units in the field in Korea and rear area bases in Japan.
 Rugged terrain and poorly maintained roads led to airdrop becoming the principal method of supplying troops in the field while air evacuation of patients from field hospitals saved thousands of lives.

 In response to the emerging conflict, Far East Air Forces ordered every available C-47 in the region to Japan, while experienced multi-engine pilots were pulled out of desk jobs and sent to Tachikawa to join the 21st Troop Carrier Squadron; the squadron's C-54s were distributed among the wing's other two squadrons, the 6th and 22nd TCS.
 The 21st transferred immediately to Ashiya air base on Kyushu, which was the closest American base to the Korean peninsula.
+Additional airplanes and flight crews were rushed to Japan from the United States.
 The C-47s joined the airlift as South Korean forces retreated southward until there were only three usable airstrips on the Peninsula, all located in the vicinity of Pusan.

 The first American combat troops to go to Korea were elements of the 24th Infantry Division, who were airlifted from Itazuke to Korea.
 Though the airlift began with C-54s, most of the troops were transported aboard C-47s because of damage to the runways at Pusan, Taegu and Pohang by the heavier transports.
 To spare the airfields, troops were airlifted from Itazuke to Ashiya aboard C-54s, then transferred to the smaller C-47s for the flight across the Sea of Japan to the Pusan Peninsula.
 Airdrops by C-47s began as soon as the US troops arrived, with US Army personnel from the 2348th Quartermaster Company doing the rigging and flying as kickers on the drop missions.
 Air evacuation of casaulties also began early, as flight nurses from the 801st Medical Air Evacuation Squadron joined some of the transport crews.
 Some air evacuation took place without the benefit of medical personnel.
 A few C-46s assigned to the 1st Provisional Group also joined the airlift; eventually there would be a full C-46 wing in Japan.